grasshopper7/extentreports-cucumberjson-plugin/README.md

 This deals with **generating Extent reports for Cucumber-JVM**, version 4.3 and above, by using a **Maven Plugin which parses the Cucumber JSON report**.
 For more details refer to this [article](https://grasshopper.tech/2114/).
+Sample implementation can be found [here](https://github.com/grasshopper7/extentreports-cucumberjson-report).

 The **plugin version 2.0.0** uses **ExtentReport version 5** which deprecates many reporters other than **Spark, Json and Klov**.
 This plugin also includes a **custom [Pdf reporter](https://github.com/grasshopper7/extentreports-pdf-dashboard-reporter)** which generates a dashboard of the test run.
 Use the below **configuration** for the plugin.